 We have heard from many nurses who are frustrated with this initiative and we wish we could do more; however, as an association, we unfortunately do not have any jurisdiction over the process.
 As a result, eligible RPNs must follow up with their employers to receive their bonuses.
 It is each employer’s responsibility to apply for their staff, after which the funds will be distributed through the employer.

-All nurse classifications who are directly employed by government-funded organizations are eligible, including nurse practitioners, registered nurses and registered practical nurses.
+All nurse classifications who are directly employed by government-funded organizations may be eligible, including nurse practitioners, registered nurses and registered practical nurses.
 Publicly-funded organizations include:

 -Home and community care